silviaCerby/gitbook/docs/extending_cerby/public_api/view-the-details-of-an-api-key.md

 ---
-description: This article describes how to view the details of an active API key.
+description: "This article describes how to view the details of an active API key."
 intercom_id: 9450961
 ---